sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 A binary search tree is an sorted/ordered binary tree.
 That is to say, for any particular vertex, all children in the left subtree are less than or equal to the value of the vertex and all children in the right subtree are greater than the value of the vertex.

-You can think of a linked list as a tree where each node has one child.
+You can think of a linked list as a tree where each node has one parent and one child.
 The result is a linear chain of nodes.
 In a binary tree, each node has 2 children (or less) which results in a branched hierarchy of nodes originating from a root.
 Since data is not stored linearly, trees have distinct advantages as a data structure.
 For example, binary search trees have significantly better time complexities for search, insertion, and deletion operations than any linear data structure.
-This is because, instead of sequentially searching themselves to find a value, they only have to traverse a relatively small number of edges.
+This is because, instead of sequentially searching themselves to find a value, they only have to traverse a relatively small number of branching edges.
 If the tree is properly balanced, this traversal is equivalent to performing a binary search which results in an `O(log(n))` runtime.
 Hence the name binary search tree.

 A binary tree is considered balanced when the difference in height between the left and right subtrees of each vertex is no more than 1.
 The height is minimized in a balanced binary tree.
 If the height is above the minimum, linear sections exist in the tree which limit its ability to efficiently perform a binary search on itself.
 This is why we want to keep binary trees balanced.
 Binary search trees can become unbalanced if data is inserted into them in an undesirable order.
 For example, if the root node happens to be the smallest value in the tree.
 To fix this problem, several more complex implementations of "self-balancing" binary search trees have been created such as the AVL tree, Red-black tree, and B-tree.
 However, these are beyond the scope of this tutorial.

 For linear data structures, traversal was simple.
 You just follow the line until you reach the end.
 For trees, traversal is more [complex](https://www.youtube.com/watch?v=9RHO6jU--GU&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=32).
+Knowing how to traverse a binary tree is an important skill for software interviews.
 A binary tree can be traversed in any of the following ways:
 - [Depth-first traversal](https://www.youtube.com/watch?v=gm8DUJJhmY4&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=34)
   - In-order
   - Reverse-order